blubin/Adaptive-Price-CA/README.md

 Combinatorial Auctions have been developed over the past 25 years to facilitate trade in settings where bidders have complex (complement and/or substitute) preferences over indivisible items.
 There is a long literature on various mechanisms within this class.
-One important question that arrises in this literature is how to price the packages that are sold in such auctions.
+One important question that arises in this literature is how to price the packages that are sold in such auctions.

 For sufficiently complex settings, linear prices will fail to clear combinatorial preferences.
-To address this, the auction implemented here starts with linear prices and then adaptively adds a modest set of non-linear terms such that market-clearing is achieved.
+To address this, the auction implemented here starts with linear prices and then adaptively adds non-linear terms such that market-clearing is achieved.
 The mechanism can also switch from anonymous to non-anonymous prices if and when this is necessary for clearing.